AlanGreyjoy/alanspurlock-profile/.github/RAILWAY_SETUP.md

 ## How It Works

-### On Push to Main (API Changes):
+### On Push to Main:

+The Railway deployment uses a **matrix strategy** for optimal performance:

+**Build Job** (runs once):

-- ✅ Installs dependencies
+- ✅ Installs dependencies with pnpm
+- ✅ Builds all three projects:
-- ✅ Builds the API with `pnpm build:api`
+  - API Gateway: `pnpm build:api`
+  - Website: `pnpm build`
+  - Storybook: `pnpm build:storybook`
+- ✅ Uploads build artifacts

+**Deploy Job** (runs in parallel for each service):

+- ✅ Downloads build artifacts
-- ✅ Deploys to Railway using Railway CLI
+- ✅ Deploys to Railway (3 services deploy simultaneously):
+  - `api-gateway`
+  - `website`
+  - `storybook`

+### Automatic Deployment:

+Once configured, deployments happen automatically:

+1. Push changes to `main` branch
+2. If any files in `apps/` or `libs/` changed, the workflow triggers
+3. GitHub Actions builds all projects
+4. All three services deploy to Railway in parallel

 ### Manual Trigger:

-You can manually trigger a deployment from the Actions tab:
+You can also manually trigger a deployment:

-1. Go to GitHub → Actions → "Deploy API to Railway"
+1. Go to GitHub → Actions → "Deploy to Railway"
 2. Click "Run workflow"
 3. Select the branch and click "Run workflow"
+4. All three services will be built and deployed

+**No Railway CLI needed on your local machine** - everything runs in GitHub Actions!

-## Workflow File
+## Configuration Files

-The workflow is located at: `.github/workflows/deploy-api.yml`
+- **CI Workflow**: `.github/workflows/ci.yml` - Runs linting and builds
+- **Railway Deployment**: `.github/workflows/deploy-railway.yml` - Deploys all services
+- **API Railway Config**: `apps/api-gateway/railway.json`
+- **Frontend Railway Config**: `apps/frontend/railway.json`
+- **Storybook Railway Config**: `libs/spurlock-ui/railway.json`

 ## Testing

 Once you've set up the secrets:

-1. Push a change to `apps/api-gateway/` on the main branch
+1. Push any change to `apps/` or `libs/` on the main branch
 2. The workflow will run automatically
 3. Check the "Actions" tab in GitHub to see the progress
-4. Once complete, check your Railway dashboard for the deployment
+4. Once complete, check your Railway dashboard for all three deployments

 ## Troubleshooting

 ### Build Fails

+- Check that builds work locally:
-- Check that `pnpm build:api` works locally
+  - `pnpm build:api`
+  - `pnpm build`
+  - `pnpm build:storybook`
-- Ensure all dependencies are in `package.json`
+- Ensure all dependencies are in `package.json` (including `serve`)
 - Check the Actions logs for detailed error messages

 ### Deployment Fails

 - Verify `RAILWAY_TOKEN` is set correctly in GitHub secrets
-- Ensure the service name `api-gateway` matches your Railway service
+- Ensure service names match exactly:
+  - `api-gateway`
+  - `website`
+  - `storybook`
-- Check Railway logs for runtime errors
+- Check Railway logs for each service to see runtime errors
+- Verify the root directory is set correctly for each service in Railway

 ### puppeteer Issues